SEL-Columbia/infrastructure-planning/missions/InfrastructurePlanning-LocalOverride-20160523-1100.md

         /estimate_total_cost/costs.csv
         /estimate_total_cost/parameters.json

+20160523-1430 - 20160523-1530

+The main goal is to make sure the users can start testing tomorrow.
+I'm really tempted to start cleaning up the code, but I should hold off on that temptation and just fix the bugs.

+    + Change instances of $/kWh to cost per kWh

+The original purpose of existing_networks_latlon was to detect whether the existing networks needed to have its coordinates reversed.
+It would be nice if the existing networks were just specified in latitude and longitude explicitly.
+There is also the complication that Mapbox wants longitude, latitude.
+It's possible we are having this problem because of WKT format, which leaves coordinate order ambiguous.
+Maybe there should be something to indicate which coordinate order the file is using.
+Let's stick to longitude, latitude.

+Make sure that we normalize points and lines to Longitude, Latitude.
+Ideally, this should happen at the beginning and not only when it is needed.

+    g = normalize(target_folder, g)
+    g = normalize_parameters(target_folder, g)
+    _ g = normalize_everything(target_folder, g)

+Normalize and save raw inputs?

 # Tasks

-    Clean up files in output folder
-        Generate executive summary as specified by Naichen and Edwin

-    Fix bugs
+    = Fix bugs
-        Rename to existing grid mv line and proposed grid mv line Change instances of $/kW to cost per kW
+        = Clean up existing_networks_latlon scotch tape
+        Fix input to sequencer to use only points selected for grid Use number of people per connection
         Change finance units to years explicitly

-        Fix input to sequencer to use only points selected for grid Fix AttributeError: 'NoneType' object has no attribute 'is_aligned' for random geolocated cities Use number of people per connection

-    Add credits to each tool
     Make JSON file for Nigeria dataset

     Check whether local overrides work
         Expose minimum node count per subnetwork
         Expose maximum_connection_count
         Expose maximum_consumption_per_year_in_kwh

+    Clean up output folder
+        /result.cfg
+        /run.sh
+        /stdout.log
+        /stderr.log
+        /infrastructure_map.csv
+        /infrastructure_summary.csv
+        /infrastructure_details.csv
+        /infrastructure_graph.pkl (eventually topojson)
+        /estimate_total_cost/parameters.json
+        /estimate_total_cost/points.csv
+        /estimate_total_cost/points.shp
+        /estimate_total_cost/lines.csv
+        /estimate_total_cost/lines-existing.shp
+        /estimate_total_cost/lines-proposed.shp
+        /estimate_total_cost/costs.csv
+            Generate executive summary as specified by Naichen and Edwin Consider saving the input and output for each function for debugging purposes (we can do this in compute)

+    Add acknowledgments to integrated tool
+    Setup independent cloud server
+    Setup laptop

+    Fix miscellaneous issues
+        Fix AttributeError: 'NoneType' object has no attribute 'is_aligned' for random geolocated cities Rename to existing mv line and proposed mv line Consider renaming demographic_table to demand_point_table or point_table

     Split components into package and separate tools estimate_nodal_population